mycroftwilde/Portainer_Templates/README.md

 I will be adding a list section for other Portainer Templates, both the Git Repository and the Json link.
 It should be added within the next day or two.

+I will also be cleaning up this README file for easier readability in the near future.

 Previous Updates:

 Added more items from various other portainer templates, and catagorized based on my own needs, after searching the forks from Qballjos.